The Virginia probate process is a legal proceeding that occurs after you die.

 Probate isn’t a fast or easy process.
 However, there are certain instances that can benefit from the processes of probate.

-- If the estate carries complex legal and/or financial obligations.
-Probate can help to sift through those legal obligations and processes with a lowered risk of facing legal repercussions.
+Second, if the estate carries complex legal and/or financial obligations, probate can help to sift through those legal obligations and processes with a lowered risk of facing legal repercussions.

 What happens to the estate if there is no will?